wch313/PSCDE-Dataset/README.md

 # PSCDE-Dataset

 # News
 [2022-12-31]: Now our paper is under review, and we will release the full dataset once the review is complete.
-We first release 150 sample images.
+We first release the full validation set.

 **Please note that we own the copyrights to part of original solar cell images and all annotated maps.
 Their use is RESTRICTED to non-commercial research and educational purposes.**